How to get into gear for project delivery

 Clear communication is vital for any project, no matter its size or delivery model.
-Therefore, it is wise to minimise the number of communication channels.
-Projects often use tools like email, Skype, Google Hangouts, Slack, etc.
+Therefore, it is wise to minimize the number of communication channels.
+Projects often use communication tools like email, Skype, Google Hangouts, Slack, etc.

 Question #6: Which collaboration tools will we use?